AEC specification

 /*

-* equations (Cauchy system):
+* system of equations (Cauchy system):

 *